sql-machine-learning/playground/dev.md

 ### For Developers

-1. Install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on a computer with a relatively large memory size.
+1. Install [VirtualBox 6.1.6](https://www.virtualbox.org/) and [Vagrant 2.2.7](https://www.vagrantup.com/) on a computer with a relatively large memory size.
 As a recommendation, a host with 16G memory and 8 cores is preferred.
 1. Clone and update `SQLFlow playground` project.
     ```bash
     git clone https://github.com/sql-machine-learning/playground.git